133794m3r/django_autoctf/README.md

+# Massive Rewrite underway
+Rewrite underway to make this into a standard CTF platform.
+Will rewrite all of the backend slowly from the dev branch.
+It is not production ready and has features slowly created.
+Do not use DEV branch!
 # Django AutoCTF
 This repo is broken up into 2 folders.
 One for the django application, and one for the database/server configurations.